thomashoddinott/notes-refactoring-martin-fowler/readme.md

 Read the code, gain some insight, and use refactoring to move that insight from your head back into the code.

+## Chapter 2: Principles in Refactoring

+**Refactoring** (noun): a change made to the internal structure of software to make it easier to understand and cheaper to modify without changing its observable behaviour.

+Refactoring is all about applying small behaviour-preserving steps and making a big change b stringing togethre a sequence of these behaviour-preserving steps.

+**The two hats**: adding functionality, and refactoring.
+As we develop software, we find ourselvses swaping hats frequently.

+#### Why Refactor?

+- Improves the design of software - Hastily written, poorly designed code will get out the door fast, but its functionality will not scale with time.

+- Makes software easier to understand

+- Finds bugs - "I'm not a great programmer; I'm just a good programmer with great habits."

+- Write programs faster - as a consequence of the above!

+#### When Refactor?

+**The Rule of Three** - The first time, you just do it.
+The second time you do something similar, you wince at the duplication, but duplicate anyway.
+The third time, you refactor.

+**Preparatory Refactoring** - Before you need to add a new feature.
+Often the best way to understand an unfamiliar piece of code you've been tasked on working on (assuming it needs refactoring!).

+p51